API Functions

 ValueError – If file cannot be loaded or contains no data.

-- cruiseplan.api.stations_api.stations(lat_bounds: tuple[float, float] | None = None, lon_bounds: tuple[float, float] | None = None, output_dir: str = 'data', output: str | None = None, pangaea_file: str | None = None, bathy_source: str = 'etopo2022', bathy_dir: str = 'data', high_resolution: bool = False, overwrite: bool = False, verbose: bool = False) StationPickerResult[source]
+- cruiseplan.api.stations_api.stations(lat_bounds: tuple[float, float] | None = None, lon_bounds: tuple[float, float] | None = None, output_dir: str = 'data', output: str | None = None, config_file: str | None = None, pangaea_file: str | None = None, bathy_source: str = 'gebco2025', bathy_dir: str = 'data/bathymetry', bathy_contours: list | None = None, bathy_stride: int = 10, max_depth: int | None = None, overwrite: bool = False, verbose: bool = False) StationPickerResult[source]

 Launch interactive station picker for cruise planning.